 Key grip is the supervisor of the team of grips on the film set.
 The key grip executes tasks from the cinematographer for light placement and camera movement with assistance from their team.
+The key grip coordinates the rigging on the film set similar to how the gaffer coordinates the lighting.
 The key grip works with the gaffer to convert lighting positions.
 The key grip is also responsible for the budget of the set, including estimates for building costs.

 What is a Best Boy?